Sleipner gas field: Carbon capture and storage project

 Carbon dioxide is treated on the Sleipner T treatment platform.
 Following treatment, carbon dioxide is transported to the Sleipner A platform where it is injected into the Utsira formation through a dedicated well c.
 1000 meters under the seabed.
 Using time-lapse gravity and seismic methods, the pioneering Sleipner carbon capture project confirmed the technological viability of injecting and measuring in an offshore reservoir, as well as the effectiveness of mitigating emissions through stable storage.
 To avoid possible leakages that can result in health hazards and environmental destruction, above the Utsira Formation injection site lies 30 seafloor gravity stations for monitoring under the title, Saline Aquifer Storage.
 These sites monitor microseismic activity along with gravitational forces and depth metrics.
 Seafloor height, natural gas production, and tidal shifts determine the gravity measured.

 Explicitly regulated under Norway's petroleum law in December 2014 and in line with the EU's 2009/31/EC directive, monitoring objectives focus on assessing gas movement, shell stability, and the effectiveness of remedy scenarios in case of leakage.
 From 2002 to 2005, measurements identified vertical changes in established metric boundaries, most likely attributed to erosion and marine life.
 Onsite geochemical and reservoir simulations reveal a main buildup of under the formation's cap seal.
 However, when the injections are eventually decommissioned, simulations show accumulation proximate to the cap seal in clay layers saturated with sand, which will result in solubility trapping.
 This solubility trapping, caused by the multiple layers of clay and sand, prevents from rising beyond and will ultimately turn to mineral trapping in the substrate.
 Furthermore, groundwater flow facilitates better distribution of gases and depressurization, lowering the risk of leakage.
 The composition reaction of the mixture of clay, sand, and carbon is the determining factor of long-term stability in the Sleipner CCS project.
 As of 2007, measurements from the gravity stations revealed that the injection of into the Utsira Formation has not resulted in any noticeable seismic activity and that there have been no carbon dioxide leakages in the past 10 years.
+By 2011, over 13 million tonnes of had been sequestered in the saline aquifer.